 Motion waste is excess movements that do not benefit the workflow.
 This could be as simple as an extra arm movement or a wasted trip across the plant for a tool.
 To correct this problem, keep distances between tools and work to a minimum, eliminate unnecessary steps or arm motions, handle products less often, and simplify the work process.
 Utilizing ergonomic workstations and carts can drastically reduce motion waste and improve output.

-Shown above: A mechanic reduces his movements by bringing the tools to the car using a Treston tool trolley.
+Shown above: A mechanic reduces his movements by bringing the tools to the car using a Treston tool cart.